 Directly in front of Shelley’s tomb in the newer part of the cemetery is a monument to the actress Belinda Lee; an elegantly simple piece of travertine bearing a draped classical torso.
 Born in Buddleigh Salterton, which even its residents will I’m sure agree is an unlikely breeding ground for film stars, her short and turbulent life ended in a car accident in California aged 25.
 Two years earlier her affair with Prince Filippo Orsini had caused great scandal in Roman society, and had ended with the suspected (and unsuccessful) attempted suicides of both parties.
-As a result Pius XII stripped the Orsini prince of his title as Assistant to the Papal Throne by Pius XII.
+As a result Pius XII stripped the Orsini prince of his title as Assistant to the Papal Throne.

 However perhaps the most unfortunate of those to find themselves passing all eternity in the shadow of the Aurelian Walls were two airmen who never saw anything of Rome at all.
 They were killed in an accident when the Handley Page Type O they were flying from England to Cairo crashed as it landed for refuelling at Centocelle airport in May of 1919.
 Their illustrious cargo was Lawrence of Arabia who still had several of his nine lives remaining, and survived with a couple of broken ribs.

 Mon – Sat 9am – 5pm, Sun 9am – 1pm.
 Last entrance 30 minutes before closure.

 There is no entry fee but donations are gratefully accepted.